 In recent years, there has been much more discussion in the Infosec industry about purple teaming.
 Purple teaming is a cybersecurity testing exercise in which a team of experts take on the role of both red team and blue team, with the intention of providing a stronger, deeper assurance activity that delivers more tailored, realistic assurance to the organisation being tested.

 By sharing intelligence data across the red and blue teams during the purple teaming process, organisations can better understand threat actors’ Tactics, Techniques and Procedures (TTPs).
 By mimicking these TTPs through a series of red team scenarios, the blue team has the ability to configure, tune and improve its detection and response capability.
-Nettitude’s highly experienced red and blue teams can provide purple teaming engagements that allow organisations to measure their detection and response capabilities in a way that is much more closely aligned with real world threats.
+LRQA Nettitude’s highly experienced red and blue teams can provide purple teaming engagements that allow organisations to measure their detection and response capabilities in a way that is much more closely aligned with real world threats.

 What Is Red Teaming?